NO HANDS

 Video Installations

-These three videos played on loop in a quiet dark back room of the exhibition space where people could chill and absorb.
+These three videos played on loop in a quiet dark back room of the exhibition space.

 Behind the Veil